HL7/fhircast-docs/input/pagecontent/4-2-syncconsiderations.md

 #### Subscriber that follow context change

 A Subscriber that follows context change should monitor new events or re-sends of the old event.
-When an event is received with a timestamp equal or newer than the event that caused the `syncerror`, it shall assume sync is restored unless a new `syncerror` is received.
+When an event is received with a timestamp equal or newer than the event that caused the `syncerror`, it assumes sync is restored unless a new `syncerror` is received.

 #### Subscriber that lose the connection to the Hub